neurocompnerds/MosaiC-All/README.md

 |  Repeat regions                    |     Repeat regions for filtering <br> e.g all_repeats.b37.bed; can be found in the [MosaicHunter repository](https://github.com/zzhang526/MosaicHunter/tree/master/resources) |
 |  Exome error prone regions       |     Regions known to be error prone for filtering <br> e.g WES_Agilent_71M.error_prone.b37.bed; can be found in the [MosaicHunter repository](https://github.com/zzhang526/MosaicHunter/tree/master/resources)                |
 |  Panel of Normals (PON)       |     PON should be prepared using samples that are not part of the analysis.As a suggestion for large cohort analysis, samples can be divided into two batches to create two PONs (PON_A and PON_B).<br> PONs are prepared based on GATK option-CreateSomaticPanelOfNormals (i.e https://gatk.broadinstitute.org/hc/en-us/articles/4405451431963-CreateSomaticPanelOfNormals-BETA)          |

-### Step 3: Config-file
-The config-file (MosaiC-ALL/config/Mosaic-All.config) is used to specify locations of required software and resources (as prepared in Step 1).
-Specify the locations of resources, genomebuild etc using the template config file as per included instructions.

 ### Step 4: Mosaic variant calling using three tools (for M3 and pGoM pipelines)